 By Deborah Goonan, Independent American Communities

 The New Jersey Legislature recently passed important amendments to condominium and homeowners association lien priority law.
-If signed by Governor Murphy, condo associations will gain greater access to past due assessments, and HOAs in planned communities will be able to claim priority lien status for the first time.
+Signed by Governor Murphy on April 29, state law now provides condo associations gain greater access to past due assessments.
+In addition, HOAs in planned communities are now able to claim priority lien status for the first time.

-Cooperative associations will not be subject to priority lien status.
+Cooperative associations are not be subject to priority lien status.

 Renewable priority lien, for HOAs as well as condos